lakshyarao22/lakshyarao22/README.md

 ### 🔐 What I Do

-I'm a **Cybersecurity Engineer** and member of a **CSIRT** (Computer Security Incident Response Team), where I build security automation tooling, develop SIEM detection content, and create incident response workflows that help defenders move faster.
+I'm a **Security Engineer** and member of a **CSIRT** (Computer Security Incident Response Team) at a global cybersecurity company.
+I build security automation that makes defenders faster, develop SIEM detection content that catches real threats, architect SOAR integrations that eliminate repetitive work, and occasionally break things on purpose (penetration testing).

-When I'm not responding to incidents, I'm writing code — from browser extensions and mobile apps to homelab infrastructure and retro gaming themes.
+When I'm not responding to incidents or writing detection rules, I'm building tools — browser extensions, privacy-first AI apps, retro gaming themes, or automating my homelab into oblivion.

 ---